StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   - `hdfs_host`: the FS port of the NameNode host in the HDFS cluster.
 The default port number is `9000`.

   > **NOTICE**
+  >
-  > Broker Load supports accessing AWS S3 only according to the S3A protocol.
-Therefore, when you load data from AWS S3, you must replace `s3://` in the S3 URI you pass as a file path into `DATA INFILE` with `s3a://`.
+  > Broker Load supports accessing AWS S3 according to the S3 or S3A protocol.
+Therefore, when you load data from AWS S3, you can include `s3://` or `s3a://` as the prefix in the S3 URI that you pass as the file path.

 - `INTO TABLE`